wunnr/partydeck-rs/README.md

 ### Desktop Linux

-You'll need to install KDE Plasma, Gamescope, Bubblewrap and 7-Zip using your distro's package manager.
+You'll need to install KDE Plasma, Gamescope, and Bubblewrap using your distro's package manager.
 Then, while in a KDE Plasma session, run `partydeck-rs` to get started.
 If you're running Steam, make sure none of the controllers are using a Steam Input desktop layout, as Steam Input causes issues such as duplicate controllers being detected.

 ### Getting Started